MdFoysal2024/assignment-11-client-side-/README.md

 - **📣 Social Sharing** – Share campaigns easily on social media platforms.
 - **📊 Campaign Analytics** – Track campaign performance with real-time insights.
 - **🎨 Modern UI/UX** – Built with React, TailwindCSS, and DaisyUI for an intuitive experience.

+- 🌍 Discover and register for marathons worldwide
+- 📆 View upcoming marathon schedules
+- 📊 Track your running progress
+- 🔔 Get real-time race updates
+- 🏃‍♂️ Engage with a community of passionate runners
+- ⚡ Fast and seamless event registration
+- 📱 Mobile-friendly, modern UI powered by **React & TailwindCSS**

   ---
 ## 🛠 Tech Stack